zorn96/ms_active_directory/docs/source/ad_session.rst

         :returns: A list of ADGroupPolicy objects representing the policies in the domain.

+    def find_sid_for_domain(self) -> str:
+        Returns the SID identifier for the domain as a string.
+This will be unique even if multiple different domains exist with the same DNS name (e.g. a domain was cloned from one data center to another) and is a part of the SIDs of domain members.
+        This will be cached after one lookup because the domain SID doesn't change.

+        :returns: A string representing the domain SID.

     find_supported_sasl_mechanisms_for_domain(self) -> List[str]
         Attempt to discover the SASL mechanisms supported by the domain and return them.
         This just builds upon the functionality that the domain has for this, as you don't need